nathanial/geist/README.md

 cargo run
 ```

-This opens a window that renders a simple voxel terrain with a fly camera.
+This opens a window that renders a simple voxel terrain with a fly camera, using per‑face textures for grass (top/side/bottom) like the old codebase.

 Controls